-Students enrolled in the GED program who demonstrate GED test readiness by passing two official GED practice tests in each of the five test areas, may be signed up to take GED tests at one of the two GED Testing Centers on the main campus and at the Adult Education Center.
-Students are required to pay a one-time-only fee of \$7.50 when they take the official GED exam.
-There is an additional \$2.50 fee for retesting on the Writing portion of the exam.
+Students enrolled in the GED program, who demonstrate GED test readiness by passing two official GED practice tests in each of the five test areas, may be signed up to take GED tests at the Adult Education Center.
+Students are required to pay a one-time-only fee of \$25.00 when they take the official GED exam.